 - Wear a life jacket: Again, I would like to emphasize how important life jackets are in boating.
-It should go without saying that children must always wear a life jacket when boating.
-Adults should as well, but I know I know, most don’t.
+It should go without saying that all children must always wear a life jacket when boating.
+Adults should as well, but I know, I know, most don’t.
 At least make sure that all passengers are competent swimmers before heading out.
 If the weather gets worse though, every passenger needs to wear a life vest.

 - Never drink alcohol: The “captain” of the boat should never be under the influence of alcohol while boating.
 First of all, it’s probably illegal, you need to check.
-Secondly, the sun and dehydration increase the effect of alcohol, which alters decision making skills.
+Secondly, the sun and dehydration increase the effect of alcohol, which alters decision-making skills.

 - Be aware of your surroundings: Just like behind the steering wheel of a car, you want to be aware of your boat’s surroundings and keep a safe distance from other boats and objects.
 It’s also best to avoid areas where swimmers could be in the way.

 Adhering to the above guidelines will keep you and sour passengers safe on the water.